 Rose and Flowering Formula by Neptune’s Harvest – Best for Budget Flower Fertilizer

-This liquid plant food will increases the volume of flowering plants.
+This liquid plant food will increase the volume of flowering plants.
 The NPK ratio is 2-6-4.

 In addition to the blooms, this fertilizer will also enhance the drought tolerance of your flowering plants.

 This fertilizer is created using humic acids, fresh fish, seaweed, and yucca extract.
 All these ingredients improve the overall vigor and flowering capabilities of your plants.

 This fertilizer should be used twice – initially at bud formation and later when blooming starts.
 You can repeat the application every 1-2 weeks.

 We have categorized this fertilizer as best for budget because a single bottle can make about 64 gallons of fertilizer.

 You can apply this fertilizer directly to the soil or as a foliar feed.
 Make sure the top and bottom sides of the leaves are covered with fertilizer for best results.